Efficient Vision Transformer for Human Pose Estimation via Patch Selection: ViT based Human Pose Estimation with Patch Selection

-\subsubsection{Neighboring patch selection method}
+\subsection{Neighboring Patch Selection Method}

-In our first approach, we are provided with a prediction $\mathcal{B} \in \mathbb{R}^{K \times 2}$ of human pose estimation via a lightweight pose estimation network, where $K$ denotes the number of keypoints.
-To select the body part patch and its $n$ neighboring patches, we employ a Breadth-First Search (BFS) algorithm, as presented in Algorithm \ref{alg:selectpatch}.
-Specifically, for every keypoint located at 2D patch location $(x,y) \in \mathcal{B}$, we identify the nearest four neighboring patches located at $(x,y+1)$, $(x,y-1)$, $(x-1,y)$, and $(x+1,y)$, and store them in a queue.
+In our first approach, we assume we are provided with an estimate of the joint locations $\mathcal{B} \in \mathbb{R}^{J \times 2}$ via a lightweight pose estimation network, where $J$ denotes the number of joints.
+To select the body joint patch and its $n$ neighboring patches, we employ a Breadth-First Search (BFS) algorithm, as presented in Algorithm \ref{alg:Neighbor}.
+Specifically, for every joint located at 2D patch location $(x,y) \in \mathcal{B}$, we identify the nearest four neighboring patches located at $(x,y+1)$, $(x,y-1)$, $(x-1,y)$, and $(x+1,y)$, and store them in a queue.
 We continue searching for neighboring patches until we have selected $n$ patches, ensuring that we do not revisit any previously visited patches.
-To provide a visual representation of this approach, we depict in Figure~\ref{fig:patch_select_skel} a skeletonized human figure where the red patches represent the keypoint patches and the set of orange patches correspond to the selected neighboring patches.
+To provide a visual representation of this approach, we depict in Figure~\ref{fig:skel} a skeletonized human figure where the red patches represent the joint patches and the set of orange patches correspond to the selected neighboring patches.

-\subsubsection{Skeleton patch selection method}

-A limitation of the aforementioned neighboring selection method is that it only covers the body joint patch and its neighbors.
-However, in our second approach, we aim to extend this method to encompass all patches between joints.
-Extending the neighboring selection method to cover all patches between joints can lead to improved performance in our pose estimation system.
-To achieve this, we adopt a different strategy by identifying the patches where the line formed by the body joint pair crosses, based on Bresenham's algorithm~\cite{Bresenham1965AlgorithmFC}.
+\subsection{Skeleton Patch Selection Method}